Brown and Tan Group

 The Group takes a multidisciplinary approach, combining experimental manipulations in healthy subjects and patients with sophisticated signals analysis and modelling.
 Our experimental manipulations include non-invasive brain stimulation, and often involve patients who have had deep brain stimulation electrodes implanted as treatment for problems with movement.
 Over the years we have made major advances in understanding how abnormal interactions between brain cells cause slowness of movement, tremor and stiffness in people with Parkinson’s disease.
 At the same time we have leveraged these insights to pioneer closed-loop approaches to therapeutic brain stimulation.
 Currently we are refining these closed-loop strategies still further, and extending them to the treatment of gait dysfunction and essential tremor.
 We are also capitalising on our understanding of circuit dynamics in the basal ganglia to help predict, with high spatial resolution, optimal sites for therapeutic stimulation, and are exploiting local dynamics in basal ganglia nuclei as a basis for Brain-Computer Interfaces that control the environment for paralysed patients.
-These are challenging applications and, within the Unit, we work closely with the groups led by Hayriye Cagnan and Huiling Tan.

 - Oscillations within subcortico-cortical motor loops in health and disease

 - Decoding circuit dynamics to understand and manipulate function

 - Closed-loop approaches to the treatment of movement disorders like Parkinson’s and Essential Tremor

 - Development of novel BCI systems based on subcortical signals for neuroprosthetic control and neural feedback training